microsoft/vscode-docs/docs/containers/ssh.md

     1. Linux (Ubuntu was tested; you might have different results on other distributions): `ssh-agent` is present by default.
 Do `ssh-add <keyfile>`.

-    1. Mac: `ssh-agent` is present by default, **but `ssh-add` does not persist across logins**.
+    1. macOS: `ssh-agent` is present by default, **but `ssh-add` does not persist across logins**.
 Do `ssh-add <keyfile>`.
 We recommend configuring VS Code to run this command on terminal startup with `terminal.integrated.shellArgs.osx`, or otherwise configuring a startup script, or otherwise just manually running that command each login.

 1. Verify that your identity is available to the agent with `ssh-add -l`.
 It should list one or more identities that look something like `2048 SHA256:abcdefghijk somethingsomething (RSA)`. **If it does not list any identity, you will not be able to connect.** Also, it needs to have the right identity, of course.
 The Docker CLI working does _not_ mean that the Explorer window will work--the Explorer window uses [dockerode](https://www.npmjs.com/package/dockerode) (which in turn uses [ssh2](https://www.npmjs.com/package/ssh2)), whereas the Docker CLI uses simply the `ssh` command, and benefits from more automatically inferred configuration.